-For your safety: Masks are still required at Hillsboro Medical Center and all clinics.
+For your safety: Masks are still recommended at Hillsboro Medical Center and all clinics.

 Updates